Walls (Barbra Streisand album)

-Walls is the thirty-sixth studio album by American singer and songwriter Barbra Streisand, released on November 2, 2018, by Columbia Records.
+Walls is the thirty-sixth studio album by American singer-songwriter Barbra Streisand, released on November 2, 2018, by Columbia Records.
 The lead single "Don't Lie to Me" was written as a criticism of America's political climate amid the presidency of Donald Trump, while the title track alludes to Trump's frequent calls for a wall at the Mexico border.
-The album debuted at number 12 on the US Billboard 200, but it dropped off after a second week on the chart.
-As of January 2023, the album has become Streisand's fifth studio album not to be certified Gold or Platinum by RIAA.
+Receiving critical acclaim, the album debuted at number 12 on the US Billboard 200.